Bencher Table Vacancy

 Mandatory education sessions related to the adjudication role of a Bencher are held several times per year.

-Online application is open for three weeks starting today.
+Online application is open until October 5 at 4:30 p.m.
+MST.
 The application will request information about your current practice, skills and ask for a current CV.
 The Nominating Committee is requesting that applicants keep their CV to a maximum of two pages.
+Please note that incomplete applications will not be reviewed and it is the responsibility of the applicants to ensure their applications are complete.

 For more information on the role of Benchers, Committees and the 2020-2024 Strategic Plan, visit the Law Society website.